 - Begin introducing the redesigned Be treatwise label onto the packs and marketing materials of select treats products, to help you remember that these products are treats intended for occasional enjoyment.

 The Be treatwise label was originally developed by Cadbury in 2006, and currently features on the packaging of Cadbury chocolate products.

 A new Be treatwise label will begin appearing on the packaging of certain products and marketing of participating companies.

 Other companies that offer treats that have a portion size of 250 kcal or less are welcome to join the initiative.
-They would also need to meet a set of criteria established by the three founding companies.
 For more information, please contact email@example.com.